strictdoc-project/reqif/README.md

 approaches.
 There is a
 [ReqIF Implementation Guide](#rd02-reqif-implementation-guide)
 that attempts to harmonize ReqIF tool developments.
 See also "What is left open by the ReqIF standard" below.
+- ReqIF files produced by various tool often have incomplete schemas.

 ### What is common for all ReqIF documents